 Water Pump: The water pump is located at the bottom of the engine under the timing belt cover (it is driven by the timing belt).
 There are two small weep holes in the timing belt cover.
-If any coolant comes out of the weep holes the water pump must be replaced.
+If any coolant comes out of the weep holes the water pump is leaking and must be replaced.
 It should also be replaced when the timing belt is replaced at 100,000km.
 Always replace the water pump o-ring when replacing the pump.
 You must remove the timing belt, timing belt idler and lower cover to gain access to the pump so you might as well replace the timing belt, timing belt tensioner and idler at the same time.
 Torque the idler bolt to 4.5kgm.
 There are four bolts holding the pump cover in place.
 Torque them to 1kgm.

 Timing Belt: Manual says to replace no later than 100,000km (62,000 miles) or every 7 years.
 If the timing belt breaks it will cause the pistons and valves to make contact and destroy the head and pistons making complete engine replacement the cheapest option.
 If you replace the alternator belt at 68,000km then go ahead and do the timing belt too.
 Also replace the timing belt tensioner, idler pulley, water pump and water pump o-ring, alternator belt and air conditioning compressor belt at the same time.
-You will also need the valve cover gasket, three spark plug seals, cam and crank cover seals.
-Order the parts from the parts suppliers below.
-You can order a timing belt "kit" with belt, tensioner, idler, water pump and pump o-ring.
+You will also need cam and crank seals.
+A kit with all these parts is available from RightDriveParts.com.